 - Absentee or mail-in ballot voting is an option for all Georgia voters.
 But absentee ballots are not sent out automatically; you may need to request one.
 The deadline to apply for an absentee ballot is Nov.
 19.

-- Election Day is Tuesday, Nov.
-2. You’re required to vote in your precinct and can find your correct poll location on the My Voter Page.
+- Runoffs will be held on Tuesday, Nov.
+30. You must vote in your precinct and can find your poll location on the secretary of state's My Voter Page.
 Polls will be open from 7 a.m. to 8 p.m.

 - The election office websites for Fulton and DeKalb counties provide voter information, and Fulton County also has a Fulton Votes app.